 Lance Hart is believed to have shot the pair before turning the shotgun on himself.

-A 15-year-old boy has admitted stabbing to death a mother and her daughter at their home in Spalding.Read the full story ›
+A court has heard that a teenage girl was 'the driver' behind the killing of a mother and daughter at their home in Spalding.Read the full story ›